 I spent yesterday making Cranberry Liqueur, Cider Syrup (coming Friday in a cocktail) and pretty much knew what direction I was going with the sage.
 Still when I tweeted that I would be making something with it, it was fun to see the conversation that ensued and to have my one dilemma absolutely answered for me.
 What to serve my sage/onion butter on.

-I owe a debt of gratitude to @TheRunawaySpoon for suggesting her Pumpkin Sage biscuits.
+I owe a debt of gratitude to @TheRunawaySpoon for suggesting her Pumpkin Sage biscuits with my Sage and Caramelized Shallot Brown Butter.
 So PERFECT!
 I cut back on the sage in the biscuits a bit since I was going to be serving them with the sage butter; without that addition I would absolutely follow her original recipe.
 The Sage and Caramelized Shallot Brown Butter on Pumpkin Biscuits is simply holiday perfect.

 Sage and Caramelized Shallot Brown Butter on Pumpkin and Sage Biscuits